Understanding Contractor Payments and Payroll Tax Exemptions in New South Wales

 This exemption applies when the primary purpose of the contract is the supply of goods, and the services provided are incidental.

-- A restaurant contracts a supplier to provide kitchen equipment.
+Example: A restaurant contracts a supplier to provide kitchen equipment.
 The supplier delivers and installs the equipment.
+The main contract is for goods (kitchen equipment), while the installation is incidental.
+The installation work performed by the contractor is exempt from payroll tax.

 Key point: The supply of goods must be the dominant part of the contract.